 Essentially, since A* is more optimal of the two approaches as it also takes into consideration the total distance travelled so far i.e. g(n).

-So let’s have a look at the graph and try to implement both Greedy BFS and A* algorithms step by step using the two list, OPEN and CLOSED.
+Let’s have a look at the graph below and try to implement both Greedy BFS and A* algorithms step by step using the two list, OPEN and CLOSED.

 |h(n)||Estimate to Goal|

 Even though you would find that both Greedy BFS and A* algorithms find the path equally efficiently, number of steps, you may notice that the A* algorithm is able to come up with is a more optimal path than Greedy BFS.
 So in summary, both Greedy BFS and A* are Best first searches but Greedy BFS is neither complete, nor optimal whereas A* is both complete and optimal.
 However, A* uses more memory than Greedy BFS, but it guarantees that the path found is optimal.